RISE Sleep Tracker

 Whether you’re getting five hours of sleep because of a busy work schedule or a teething toddler, you’re — most likely — not getting enough sleep.

-You might feel fine after five hours of shut-eye, but really, your energy levels, health, and mental and physical performance will all take a hit.
-The good news?
-You can find out how much sleep you really need and follow some science-back tips to help get it.
+You might feel fine after five hours of sleep, but really, your energy levels, health, and mental and physical performance will all take a hit.

 Is 5 Hours of Sleep Enough?